Marathon Futurex

-Marathon Futurex is an IT and financial business centre launched recently by the Marathon Group at Lower Parel, Mumbai.
-Marathon Futurex is proposed to be the tallest commercial property in India.
+Marathon Futurex is an IT, financial and business Tower launched recently by the Marathon Group at Lower Parel, Mumbai, India.
 It is centrally located at the busy junction of Lower Parel and Curry Road.
 It is in close proximity of major business houses like Peninsula Corporate Park, Phoenix Mills, Kamala Mills.
-The project, being developed in the Mafatlal Mill land complex, will have a total built-up area of about 1.1 million sq ft.
+The project has been developed in the Mafatlal Mill land complex, will have a total built-up area of about 1.1 million sq ft.